md3387/Multi-Wavelength-Species-Identification/README.md

 | R2015a         | 2.7, 3.3, 3.4               |
 | R2014b         | 2.7                         |

-3. **Necessary Libraries**: Install the following Python libraries using pip:
+3. **Necessary Libraries**: Install the following Python libraries using pip in the command prompt for windows:

     pip install hitran-api numpy